Otoe-Missouria Day

 Hand game

-All are welcome to Otoe-Missouria Day events.
 Most events will take Place at the Crete Carrier Riverview Lodge at Mahoney State Park in between Lincoln and Omaha.
 The artist reception on Sept.
 19 will take place at the Great Plains Art Museum in Lincoln, Neb.
+The public events at Mahoney on Saturday start at 2 p.m.
+Otoe-Missouria events start at 9 a.m.

-The public should register for the main event.
+This event is free, but everyone should register.
 Accommodations will be provided for Otoe-Missouria tribal members on a first come-first serve basis.
-Tribal members should register for the main event and accommodations.

 Register